Single-use plastics: these are the rules

 Rules for bottles and beverage packaging

-The caps on bottles and beverage containers must remain attached during use.
-This rule entered into effect on 3 July 2024.
+Since 2024, the caps on bottles and beverage containers must remain attached during use.

 It does not apply to: